Guide to Tags and Categories on Twitch

 Twitch has said that they are going to be using tags to determine who to show in every viewer’s homepage depending on their viewing behaviour.

 THIS IS IMPORTANT.
-Because this is their algorithm deciding whether your stream will be shown to viewers who will likely love your content.
+Because this is the algorithm deciding whether your stream will be shown to viewers who will likely love your content.
 This is a huge opportunity for streamers to find an audience who otherwise would not normally find them.

 What are categories? (and why was IRL removed?)